Learning Behaviour: Perseverance and Resilience

 Homework will continue to be set on a Friday and to be handed in on a Wednesday.
 This will be one piece focussing on Maths, English or Phonics - or a mix!
 It will be based on the learning we have done in class that week.
 Spellings will be given out on a Tuesday and the children will be tested on the following Tuesday.

 If your child needs their reading book changing, please encourage them to put their book bag in the blue book bag box at the front of the classroom and we will change their book that day.
+Please ensure you read with your child at home as it benefits many aspects of their learning!
+Talking about the characters and storyline, predicting what might happen, using different voices for characters and talking about similar stories is also very beneficial!

 Please check tapestry regularly to see your child's learning each day.
 Remember, you can post your own observations too!